centrifuge/cps/cps/CP1/CP1.md

 Background
 - What is the background for wanting to remove the mandate of the group/individual?
 ```
-The XX is in the title is from the pull request # from GitHub.
+The XX in the title is from the pull request # from GitHub.

 2) *The Community/DAO wants to revoke the mandate of a group/individual in a group*